vwhu/pulolb/README.md

 ### SOFTWARE DEPENDENCIES
 * Python Version 3.6
-* Packages used: fastdtw, h5py, hdf5storage, matplotlib, numpy, pandas, scipy
+* Packages used: fastdtw, h5py, hdf5storage, matplotlib, numpy, pandas, scipy, tqdm

 ### PACKAGES INCLUDED IN THE TOOL
 * `import_data` is a tool used to take in the input data, and converts the file to be compatible with the tool.